laurent22/joplin/README.md

 - Non-alphabetical characters such as Chinese or Arabic might create glitches in the terminal on Windows.
 This is a limitation of the current Windows console.
 - Auto-update is not working in the Linux desktop application.
+- While the mobile can sync and load tags, it is not currently possible to create new ones.
+The desktop and terminal apps can create, delete and edit tags.

 # License